 "Monkey Forest"

-"Monkey Forest" ...
-However, since the area in question is now a dense forest, perhaps it means "a forest where many monkeys lived"?
+"Sarubayashi"Forest)...
+However, since the area in question is now a dense forest, it probably means "a forest where there were many monkeys."
 Probably.

 "Tanoshima" is Kunoshima Island